 On the other hand, the cross-cultural interaction experienced by some ethnics in Indonesia have shown their ability to adapt to different culture to which they interact.
-Like what have been experienced by Bugis people "have been well known as migratory people especially since the Gowa Kingdom was conquered by the Dutch in 1669 and conflict between the Bugis kingdoms and Makassar kingdoms as well as internal conflicts amongst Bugiskingdomsstartingfrom16th century to 19th century which caused the migration of Bugis (Murad, Syamsidar, (2013).
+Like what have been Commented [L1]: An Abstract should contain method, result and significance experienced by Bugis people "have been well known as migratory people especially since the Gowa Kingdom was conquered by the Dutch in 1669 and conflict between the Bugis kingdoms and Makassar kingdoms as well as internal conflicts amongst Bugiskingdomsstartingfrom16th century to 19th century which caused the migration of Bugis (Murad, Syamsidar, (2013).
 Many evidences have proven their adaptation skill to adapt to a new culture and at the same time to keep maintaining their identity.